esampan/SQL-sales-analysis/README.md

 # SQL-sales-analysis
 SQL portfolio focused on e-commerce data analysis using BigQuery.
 Includes projects on sales trends, customer insights, and performance analysis.

+## 📝 Dataset

+This project uses the Brazilian e-commerce dataset "Olist" sourced from Kaggle.

+The dataset consists of multiple CSV files containing information about:
+- customers
+- orders
+- order payments
+- products
+- sellers
+- geographic data
+- product categories (including English translations)

+These tables were combined using SQL joins to perform analysis on sales performance and regional trends.

 ## Category Analysis

 ###  📝 Objective